fhiso/legacy-format/data-model.md

 ### CONF   {#CONF}

-The religious event (not LDS) of conferring the gift of the Holy Ghost and, among protestants, full church membership.
+Confirmation: the religious event of conferring the gift of the Holy Ghost and, among protestants, full church membership.

 {.ednote} Is this the right definition of a confirmation?